 Then why invest in a fancier litter box?

 The truth of the matter is that, while litter boxes do need to be designed with cats in mind, many are actually more developed for the humans that have to clean them.
-Self-cleaning litter boxes require much less maintenance.
-While closed concept litter boxes might seem to protect against leaking odors, they are also a good more pungent when you go to clean them, because there is not much of an opportunity for air to escape.
+Self sifting litter box requires much less maintenance.
+While closed concept litter boxes might seem to protect against leaking unpleasant odors, they are also a good more pungent when you go to clean them, because there is not much of an opportunity for air to escape.

 If you spend a little extra, litter boxes tend to be made with better and more durable materials, as well as easier to clean, and require less maintenance in general.
 Easier to clean litter boxes aren’t just a matter of convenience, though; if they are easier to clean, it’s more likely that they will be cleaned to the optimal level–which is important for both your cat’s comfort and well being.